AMD971126/Automated-Server-Configuration-with-Ansible/README.md

 # Automated Server Configuration with Ansible
+This repository contains an **Ansible project** that automates full Linux server provisioning and configuration.
+---

 ## 📌 Project Overview
 This project demonstrates how to automate Linux server provisioning and configuration using **Ansible**.